 Sexual harassment in the workplace can have a devastating emotional and physical impact on an employee.
 When sexual harassment by employers or co-workers becomes so severe that it is difficult or stressful for the victim to do his or her job, the workplace is considered a hostile work environment and the employer may be held liable.

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of hostile work environment sexual harassment and other employment discrimination matters.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of hostile work environment sexual harassment and other employment discrimination matters.
 With our many years of experience, we can anticipate any likely challenges in advocating for our clients and work tirelessly to overcome them.